mk590901/TOIT-ECG-GENERATOR/README.md

 ## Movie III

-The process of loading the application onto the chip, sending data and closing the application is reflected on video.
+The process of loading the application onto the chip, establish connection with MQTT broker, sending data and closing the application is reflected on video.

 https://github.com/user-attachments/assets/93bc1801-4c66-4711-a0ad-8b25a19dae77